 Laser dental veneer removal is possible

 Laser dental veneer removal with a laser is a possibility with the right tools and some luck.
 In my hands it takes too long and the possible benefits are too small.
-We can safely remove dental veneers without a laser but this is certainly a nice rick to have in your pocket.
+We can safely remove dental veneers without a laser but this is certainly a nice trick to have in your pocket.

 Research on laser dental veneer removal